freckled-dev/fubble/README.md

 # Set up servers for local testing and deployment

 The only supported platform for the servers is [Docker](https://docker.io).
+Install it using `apt install docker.io`.

 To run your own instances of the servers, build fubble then run

 ```bash